 Recall that Philip, a deacon, preached the kingdom to the Samaritans (Acts 8:12).
 Notice that he preached separately the kingdom and Christ: “But when they believed Philip…concerning the kingdom of God, and the name of Jesus Christ, they were baptized, both men and women.”

 Philip not only preached the gospel of the kingdom, but he also differentiated it from the teaching about Jesus Christ.
 Take time to read this entire account.
 Remember, the messenger is not the message.
 Christ is not the gospel.
-However, He does stand directly alongside it and will rule the entire earth when the kingdom is established.
+However, He does stand directly alongside it and will rule the entire Earth when the kingdom is established in Jerusalem.

 So then Luke, the writer of Acts, further differentiates between preaching about the kingdom of God and preaching about Jesus Christ!
 While both are vitally important, they are clearly two separate subjects!